Oyelowo/surreal-orm/orm/docs/en/src/statements/delete.md

 ## Conclusion

-The delete operations in `surreal-orm` offer a flexible and comprehensive mechanism to remove records from the `surrealdb` database.
+The delete operations in `surreal_orm` offer a flexible and comprehensive mechanism to remove records from the `surrealdb` database.
 Whether it's deleting a single record using its ID, removing multiple records based on conditions, or even utilizing model instances for deletions, the ORM provides an arsenal of